What parameters are measured in the liver test?

 Performing the liver test

-- Remove a test strip from the package and hold it at the part of the test strip that is completely white (that is, the part without the colored squares).
+- Take a test strip from the package and hold it by the part of the test strip that is completely white (this is the part without the colored squares).

-- The colored part of the test strip is immersed in the urine for a maximum of one second.
+- Dip the colored part of the test strip into the urine for a maximum of one second.

-- To remove excess urine, remove the test strip and tap lightly against the rim of the glass.
+- To remove excess urine, remove the test strip and gently tap it against the rim of the glass.

 - To allow the reaction to take place, hold the test strip horizontally for about 30 to 60 seconds.

-- Reading the liver values: Compare the colors of the reaction on the test strip with the color chart in the package.
+- Read the liver values: Compare the colors of the reaction on the test strip with the color chart in the package.

-Store test strips at room temperature (15-30°C).
-Do not refrigerate or freeze liver function test strips.
-Do not expose test strips to moisture, heat, or light before use.
+Store test strips at room temperature (15-30 °C).
+The liver test strips must not be stored in the refrigerator or freezer.
+Do not expose test strips to moisture, heat or light before use.
 Use test strips immediately after opening the foil pouch.

 Limitations of the liver test

-- Urine-discoloring substances, such as certain medications, can affect the color development on the test strip.
-The color development in the reaction zone may be masked.
-A color reaction may also occur in the reaction zone, which can be visually interpreted as a false positive.
-In case of doubt, the test should be repeated after discontinuing the medication (after consulting a physician).
+Urine-discoloring substances such as certain medications can affect color development on the test strip.
+The color development in the reaction zone can be masked.
+A color reaction can also occur in the reaction zone, which can be visually interpreted as a false positive.
+In case of doubt, the test should therefore be repeated after discontinuing the medication (after consulting a doctor).

-- Bilirubin: In urine samples, prolonged exposure to light can lead to a false-negative result because the bilirubin contained in the sample is light-sensitive.
-Ascorbic acid concentrations of 25-50 mg/dL can also lead to false-negative results.
-Even traces of bilirubin are sufficient to warrant further testing.
+Bilirubin: In urine samples, prolonged light exposure can lead to a false negative result, as the bilirubin contained in the sample is light-sensitive.
+An ascorbic acid concentration of 25-50 mg/dl can also lead to false negative results.
+Even traces of bilirubin are sufficient to justify the need for further investigation.
 False results can also be caused by the presence of diagnostic or therapeutic dyes in the test urine.

-- Urobilinogen: The test strip cannot indicate the complete absence of urobilinogen in the test sample.
+Urobilinogen: The test strip cannot indicate a complete absence of urobilinogen in the test sample.
 Normal urine tests usually show a light brown or light pink color.
-A false negative result may be caused by a higher formalin concentration.
+A false negative result can be caused by a higher formaldehyde concentration.